zhihui2020/pdsnd_github/README.md

 Replace the Project Title

 ### Description
-Describe what your project is about and what it does
+#Describe what your project is about and what it does
+Commit #2 to add project description
 ### Files used
 Include the files used